flip100coins/Writing/dwarf fortress/Journey through Dwarf fortress.md

 Goblins are aggressive monsters; they will attack every site and destroy it if they succeed.
 The only reason goblins haven't been wipe out for making so many enemy is because only they know techniques like training trolls.

-Humans are smarter, they send agents to other sites that pretented to be visitors; while their real goal is find out the site's secret and reports to their gorverment.
-Their goverment desided if the site is worth attacking after that, but sometimes agents will desided to steal valuable items on their own.
+Humans are smarter, they send agents to other sites that pretented to be visitors; while their real goal is find out the site's secret and reports to their government.
+Their government decides if the site is worth attacking after that, but sometimes agents will decided to steal valuable items on their own.

 Elves are nature lovers, and are willing to starts wars over a pile of woods, but they are peaceful creatures apart from that.
 Like goblins, they also have their special techniques, but it isn't as strong and useful as the goblin's.

-Kobolds are thiefs that doesn't build any sites, they will sneak into your sites and steal the childrens and vaulable objects.
+Kobolds are thieves that doesn't build any sites, they will sneak into your sites and steal the children and valuable objects.

 Dwarfs are...
 Well they are dwarfs.
 I never seen dwarfs in an objective angle, but I think they are a combination of goblins and humans; with goblin's aggressive attacks and human's agent strategy.

-So this is the civilizitions of dwarf fortress with goblins, dwarfs, humans, and elves continuously attacking each other creating an endless war, while kobold crept into their site and steal their children and actifacts.
+So this is the civilizations of dwarf fortress with goblins, dwarfs, humans, and elves continuously attacking each other creating an endless war, while kobold crept into their site and steal their children and actifacts.

 19.5.23

 Dwarf fortress is an interesting game, every single part of it is easy; but putting them together and your head is going to explode.
-Making an indivual happy and growing the fortress is an very good example.
+Making an individual happy and growing the fortress is an very good example.

-The whole point of dwarf fortress is growing the fortress; so you might think making an indivual happy is not that important, wrong!
+The whole point of dwarf fortress is growing the fortress; so you might think making an individual happy is not that important, wrong!
 Emotion is the only thing that matter to a dwarf's focus.
 Poor focus can make an dwarf half the strength it actually is, and sharp focusing can make an dwarf 50 percent better.

-Keeping a indiviture happy in dwarf fortress is actually a lot harder than growing the fortress.
+Keeping a individual happy in dwarf fortress is actually a lot harder than growing the fortress.
 Making a dwarf happy require having the chance to do a job with brain work, fighting, and socialize.
-Doing jobs, fighting and socialize aren't easy but isn't hard neither; all you need to do is to give the ideal ament of training time and work time.
-But there are only limiting jobs imvolve with brain working, you can't make all your dwarfs actist, can you?
+Doing jobs, fighting and socialize aren't easy but isn't hard neither; all you need to do is to give the ideal admont of training time and work time.
+But there are only limiting jobs involve with brain working, you can't make all your dwarfs actist, can you?